usmansbk/sequelize-graphql-auth-service/README.md

 ## [Mailer](https://nodemailer.com/transports/ses/)

-The server makes use of AWS SES to send emails in production.
-Set the following environment variables and ensure you have the right [AWS IAM Policy](https://nodemailer.com/transports/ses/#example-3) set for SES.
+The server makes use of AWS SES to send emails.
+Setup your SES account and add the following environment variables.
+Ensure you have this [AWS IAM Policy](https://nodemailer.com/transports/ses/#example-3).

 ```sh
 MAIL_FROM=sender@example.com